SRS’s e-ink based solutions:

 Displayable information

-The device continuously receives and displays current information, text and graphic content, such as:
+The digital shelf label continuously receives and displays current information, text and graphic content, such as:

 - selling price of the products,